Sparse approximation of triangular transports. Part I: the finite dimensional case

 Sampling methods can be contrasted with deterministic approaches, where a quadrature rule is constructed that converges at a guaranteed (deterministic) rate for all integrands in some function class.
 Unlike sampling methods, deterministic quadratures can achieve higher-order convergence.
 They even overcome the curse of dimensionality, presuming certain smoothness properties of the integrand.
-We refer to sparse-grid quadratures \cite{CCS13,MR3056084,MR1669959,GOE16,MR3706335,ZS17} and quasi-Monte Carlo quadrature, e.g., \cite{MR3907407,MR3640631,MR3939383}, as examples.
-It is difficult to construct deterministic quadrature rules for an arbitrary measure $\measii$ however, so typically they are only available in specific cases such as for the Lebesgue or Gaussian measure.
-Interpreting $\int_{[-1,1]^d}g(t)\measii(\dd t)$ as the integral $\int_{[-1,1]^d}g(t)f_\measii(t)\dd t$ w.r.t.\ the Lebesgue measure, these methods are still applicable.
+We refer to sparse-grid quadratures \cite{CCS13,MR3056084,MR1669959,GOE16,MR3706335,ZS17} and quasi-Monte Carlo quadrature \cite{MR3907407,MR3640631,MR3939383} as examples.
+It is difficult to construct deterministic quadrature rules for an arbitrary measure $\measii$, however, so typically they are only available in specific cases such as for the Lebesgue or Gaussian measure.
+Interpreting $\int_{[-1,1]^d}g(t)\dd\measii( t)$ as the integral $\int_{[-1,1]^d}g(t)f_\measii(t)\dd t$ w.r.t.\ the Lebesgue measure, such methods are still applicable.
 In Bayesian inference, however, $\measii$ can be strongly concentrated, corresponding to either small noise in the observations or a large data set.
 Then this viewpoint may become problematic.
 For example, the error of Monte Carlo quadrature depends on the variance of the integrand.
-The variance of $gf_\measii$ (w.r.t.\ the Lebesgue measure) can be much larger than the variance of $g$ (w.r.t.\ $\measii$), in case $\measii$ is strongly concentrated, i.e., $f_\measii$ is very peaky.
+The variance of $gf_\measii$ (w.r.t.\ the Lebesgue measure) can be much larger than the variance of $g$ (w.r.t.\ $\measii$) when $\measii$ is strongly concentrated, i.e., when $f_\measii$ is very ``peaky.''
 This problem was addressed in \cite{MR3580124} by combining an adaptive sparse-grid quadrature with a linear transport map.
 This approach combines the advantage of high-order convergence with quadrature points that are mostly within the area where $\measii$ is concentrated.
-Yet if $\measii$ is multimodal (i.e., concentrated in several separated areas) or even unimodal but strongly non-Gaussian, then the linearity of the transport precludes such a strategy from being successful.
-In this case the combination of nonlinear transport maps with deterministic quadrature rules may lead to similarly improved algorithms.
+Yet if $\measii$ is multimodal (i.e., concentrated in several separated areas) or unimodal but strongly non-Gaussian, then the linearity of the transport precludes such a strategy from being successful. {A similar statement can be made about the method analyzed in \cite{MR4125981}, where the (Gaussian) Laplace approximation is used in place of a strongly concentrated posterior measure.
+For such $\measii$,} the combination of nonlinear transport maps with deterministic quadrature rules may lead to {significantly} improved algorithms.